-Several months ago in the midst of a distressing break-up I made the decision to start counseling.
+Several months ago in the midst of a distressing break-up, made easier by my raleigh attorney, I made the decision to start counseling.
 I have pursued counseling numerous times in my adult life—most notably after the demise of romantic relationships, once after a client of mine killed himself and again during a period of profound unhappiness in my life.

 I struggle to understand the stigma that is attached to counseling in our society.
 If we are unhappy with our physical bodies we hire personal trainers, nutritionists and plastic surgeons.
 If we are unhappy with our appearance we hire personal shoppers and cosmetologists.
 If we are unhappy with our bank accounts we hire financial advisors.
 If we are unhappy with our homes we hire designers and contractors.
 So then why, if we are unhappy with our hearts and our minds, do we often refuse to hire ourselves a therapist?